 The idea of going back to Mexico City produced in me that emotion you feel in light of a new trip.
 I was so looking forward to seeing it and going all over it that I couldn’t hide my joy.

 I woke up on a Sunday with a very special plan in mind and my happy smile on, I took my yoga mat and off I went to one of the many studios there are in this city.
 When I got back I met my travel companions for breakfast in Polanco.
-We went to a place called Peace & Love, what a nice way to start the day, yoga, peace and love, don’t you think?
-Of course I couldn’t’ resist not having a hot chocolate and quesadillas with avocado, we are in Mexico after all!
+After yoga we went to the Cafe Toscano, I couldn’t’ resist not having a hot chocolate and quesadillas with avocado, we are in Mexico after all!
 Home of both delights.

 Well satisfied we took an Uber to Coyoacán, the area where La Casa Azul or the Blue House is, what’s special about this house?
 Well it is where Frida Kalho, the best known Latin-American artist in the world, grew up.
 While we were queuing I was very excited explaining little things about her life to my companions and how this place is like a symbol for some, and visiting the house is like a pilgrimage, right Marco?